Skip to main content

 Overview

-Cycas circinalis is an evergreen gymnosperm in the Cycadaceae family — one of the most ancient lineages of seed plants, with a fossil record extending over 200 million years.
-Plants develop a stout, columnar trunk 6–15 feet (1.8–4.5 m) tall and 8–12 inches (20–30 cm) in diameter, topped by a symmetrical crown of pinnately compound, arching fronds 4–8 feet (1.2–2.4 m) long.
-Individual pinnae (leaflets) are flat, 6–10 inches (15–25 cm) long and 0.5–0.75 inch (12–18 mm) wide, glossy dark green, arranged in a single plane along the rachis — giving the frond a feather-like or fern-like appearance despite being a seed plant.
+Cycas circinalis is an evergreen gymnosperm in the cycad family (Cycadaceae) — a lineage with a fossil record extending over 200 million years across the Mesozoic and Cenozoic, predating the rise of flowering plants.
+Plants develop a stout columnar trunk 6–15 feet (1.8–4.5 m) tall and 8–12 inches (20–30 cm) in diameter, topped by a symmetrical crown of pinnately compound arching fronds 4–8 feet (1.2–2.4 m) long.
+Individual pinnae (leaflets) are flat 6–10 inches (15–25 cm) long and 0.5–0.75 inch (12–18 mm) wide, glossy dark green, arranged in a single plane along the rachis — giving the frond a feather-like or fern-like appearance despite the species being a seed plant rather than a true fern.
 New fronds emerge as a tight central flush (crozier), unfurling simultaneously 1–2 times per year.
-The species is dioecious: male plants produce an erect, conical pollen cone 12–24 inches (30–60 cm) long at the crown centre; female plants produce a loose cluster of modified leaf-like megasporophylls bearing 2–6 large, orange-red seeds 1.5–2 inches (4–5 cm) in diameter.
-Seeds contain the neurotoxin cycasin (methylazoxymethanol-β-glucoside), which is toxic to humans and animals if ingested without extensive processing.
-Growth rate is slow — 2–4 inches (5–10 cm) of trunk height per year.
+The species is dioecious: male plants produce an erect conical pollen cone 12–24 inches (30–60 cm) long at the crown center; female plants produce a loose cluster of modified leaf-like megasporophylls bearing 2–6 large orange-red seeds 1.5–2 inches (4–5 cm) in diameter.
+Seeds contain the neurotoxin cycasin (methylazoxymethanol-β-glucoside), which causes liver damage and motor-neuron disease if ingested without extensive water-soaking and fermentation processing — historical food preparations in the Pacific island and southern Indian range required multiple-day water leaching to detoxify the seed starch.
+Growth rate runs slow at 2–4 inches (5–10 cm) of trunk height per year.
 Frost-tender — foliage damage occurs below 30°F (-1°C) and plant death below 25°F (-4°C).
-In the Pacific Northwest, it is grown only as a conservatory or indoor specimen.
+In the Pacific Northwest, grown only as a conservatory or indoor specimen.
+Toxic to humans and pets through the cycasin-containing seeds.

 Native Range

-Cycas circinalis is native to southern India (Western Ghats, Eastern Ghats, and coastal Karnataka/Kerala), Sri Lanka, and parts of Southeast Asia (Indonesia, Papua New Guinea).
+Cycas circinalis is native to southern India (the Western Ghats, Eastern Ghats, and coastal Karnataka and Kerala), Sri Lanka, and parts of Southeast Asia (Indonesia, Papua New Guinea).
 It occurs in tropical dry deciduous forests, rocky hillsides, and coastal habitats from sea level to approximately 3,300 feet (1,000 m).

 Suggested Uses